acircleda/blog/content/post/2020-02-10-carbon-footprint-google-data/post.md

 ```
 data %>% group_by(activity) %>% count
 ```
-The activities included IN_FERRY, IN_BUS, IN_SUBWAY, etc. However, I focused on only two carbon-emitting activities in my data - those that I could easily account carbon emissions for - and created a small dataframe to use for filtering:
+The activities included IN_FERRY, IN_BUS, IN_SUBWAY, etc. However, I focused on only two carbon-emitting activities in my data - those that I could easily account carbon emissions for - and created a small data frame to use for filtering:

 ```
 carbon_activities <- data.frame(activity = c("FLYING",